 Friday – Field Trips

 Our Outdoor Expeditionary Learning curriculum begins with Team Building and the Fall Family Campout.
 On Fridays we will take some hikes and bike trips into the surrounding hills to experience fall as it approaches.
-We also plan to visit Recycle Utah this month.
 Over the winter we will be visting museums, businesses, historical sites, and natural spaces as well as spending plenty of time sledding, skiing and perhaps snowshoeing and ice skating.
 An important component of the Montessori elementary currciulum involves “going out” into the real world to confirm what the children are learning in class.
-Talk to Michelle or Leti if you’d like to help with any of our field trips.
+Talk to Tracy about helping with any of our field trips.